IO-Aerospace-software-engineering/Astrodynamics/README.md

 Astrodynamics toolkit can be seen as an extension and a C++ wrapper of cspice toolkit(N 67) developped by the JPL.

-This project has been initiated to make life easier for people who don't know cspice.
+This project has been initiated to make life easier for people who don't know cspice or nedd an object-oriented approach.

 The goal of this project is to :
 - Allow object oriented development and provide high level objects